sdmx-twg/sdmx-json/data-message/README.md

 to ease the development of client applications with a simple, but generic message structure that supports different types of data structures.

+See:
+- doc: for the normative documentation
+- samples: for message samples
+- tools: for the JSON schema usable for validation purposes